-(1) To make and recommend to the Board of Trustees plans for the physical development of the Town, including any areas outside its boundaries, subject to the approval of the legislative or governing body having jurisdiction thereof, which in the Commission's judgment relate to the planning of the Town.

-- (2) To make recommendations to the Board of Trustees or to render final decisions on such matters delegated to the Planning and Zoning Commission by Chapters 16, 16A, 16B, 16C (Zoning and Land Development), 17 (Subdivision), and 18 (Building Code) of this Municipal Code. - (3) To review and recommend to the Board of Trustees desirable or necessary modifications to Chapters 16, 16A, 16B, 16C, 17, and 18 of this Municipal Code. - (4) To hear and decide appeals from decisions of the Building Official pursuant to Chapter 18 of this Municipal Code. - (5) To consider any other matters pertaining to the Commission as provided by law, resolution, or ordinance, to act in an advisory capacity to the Board of Trustees when so requested, and to perform all other powers and duties authorized and required by ordinance or state law.
+- (1) To make and recommend to the Board of Trustees plans for the physical development of the Town, including any areas outside its boundaries, subject to the approval of the legislative or governing body having jurisdiction thereof, which in the Commission's judgment relate to the planning of the Town. - (2) To make recommendations to the Board of Trustees or to render final decisions on such matters delegated to the Planning and Zoning Commission by Chapters 16 (Zoning), 17 (Subdivision), and 18 (Building Code) of this Municipal Code. - (3) To review and recommend to the Board of Trustees desirable or necessary modifications to Chapters 16, 17, and 18 of this Municipal Code. - (4) To hear and decide appeals from and review any order of any administrative official charged with the enforcement of the Town's zoning or subdivision regulations as such authority may be delegated to the Commission by the Municipal Code and Section 31-23-307, C.R.S. - (5) To hear and decide appeals from decisions of the Building Official pursuant to Chapter 18 of this Municipal Code. - (6) To consider any other matters pertaining to the Commission as provided by law, resolution or ordinance, to act in an advisory capacity to the Board of Trustees when so requested, and to perform all other powers and duties authorized and required by ordinance or state law.